 fueled by rumors over the arrest of Baltimore and then fear of an approaching mob of armed and angry whites, they acted out of

 Houston’s darkest day is spoken of in hushed tones of guilt and embarrassment.
 The 24th has not been afforded the luxury of

-least mentions “the trouble in Houston.”
-And military officials for years afterward would point to the incident as perfect reasoning,
+mentions “the trouble in Houston.”
+And military officials for years afterward would point to the incident as perfect reasoning, with at

-with at least a modicum of apprehension, not to send soldiers to installations in the South.
-Of course, that was unavoidable, and
+least a modicum of apprehension, not to send soldiers to installations in the South.
+Of course, that was unavoidable, and there would

-there would be other racially charged incidents, none the scale of what happened in Houston, involving black soldiers and white
+be other racially charged incidents, none the scale of what happened in Houston, involving black soldiers and white citizens – and

 park dedicated to the memory of soldiers who lost their lives serving in World War I – not to the African Americans whose careers

 and lives came to a tragic end there.

 Between 1934 and 1937, 17 of the executed soldiers’ bodies were exhumed from their resting place near Salado Creek and